maizzle/maizzle.com/content/docs/build-process.md

     9.1 A plaintext version is created at the same location and with the same name, if `plaintext` was enabled

 10. Your assets are copied to the destination folder.
-All files and folders in `templates.assets.source` are copied to `templates.assets.destination`
+All files and folders in `build.static.source` are copied to `build.static.destination`

 ## afterBuild()